Wall Street Next Week: Financial astrology for the successful investor & trade

 Silver $25 support with $30 overhead resistance.

-There are many good buys in the precious metal space depending on your time frame & risk/reward desires.

-Gold: Fundamentally the global political and economic situation is generally favorable for precious metals.
+Gold: Fundamentally the global political and economic situation is very favorable for precious metals.

 Precious metals remain favorite sections.
-Many generalist investors have interest now in Metals and Mining.
+Many generalist investors now have some interest in Metals and Mining.

 Also it is under allocated by most investment programs, this gives it even more potential room to run, especially if/when inflation fears resurface &/or US dollar weakens!